Towards the impact of GMC collisions on the star formation rate: Discussion

 \subsection{Do cloud collisions trigger star formation?}

 There is growing observational evidence, summarized recently by \citet{2021PASJ...73S...1F}, that the formation of massive stars is often associated with molecular clouds that show signs of having undergone a cloud-cloud collision.
-This prompts the natural suggestion that the collision is required in order to trigger the formation of the massive stars, i.e.\ that they would not have formed in the absence of the collision.
+This suggests that collisions are generally the cause of the formation of the massive stars, i.e.\ that they would not have formed in the absence of the collision.
 Unfortunately, observational studies of this issue have an obvious drawback: they can only tell us what did happen, not what would have happened had the situation been different.
 Simulations, on the other hand, allow us to directly compare the outcome with or without a collision, or with different parameters for the collision, enabling us to better understand the extent to which the collision actually triggers star formation.